rouffj/rouffj-test/README.md

 This PHP repository experiment the "Learning By Automatic Test" concept.

-Instead of creating fake project to test libraries, technologies, frameworks etc. we use here Automatic test to experiment things.
+Instead of creating fake project to test libraries, technologies, frameworks etc. we use here Automatic test to experiment things..

 INSTALL
 -------